Module atsamd_hal::clock::v2

 Each available clock is represented in Rust as a unique, singleton object.

-Users cannot create two instances of the same clock without using unsafe
+Users cannot create two instances of the same clock without using unsafe.

 However, a given clock is not always represented with the same type.
 Specifically, each clock has at least two representations, one for the configured and enabled clock, and another for the unconfigured and disabled clock.